open-contracting/software-development-handbook/docs/python/django.rst

 -  Optimize queries:

-   -  Add indices to fields that are frequently used for filtering.
+   -  Add indexes to fields that are frequently used for filtering.
 To find slow queries, you can use the PostgreSQL log in production or the SQL panel of `Django Debug Toolbar <https://django-debug-toolbar.readthedocs.io/en/latest/>`__ in development.
    -  Use the `update_fields argument <https://docs.djangoproject.com/en/4.2/ref/models/instances/#ref-models-update-fields>`__ to the ``save()`` method for frequent operations.

 -  Minimize memory usage: